ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 kubectl delete pods nginx-server
 ```

-- Check there is no pod left in default namespace.
+- Check there is no pod left in the default namespace.

 ```bash
 kubectl get pods